 Can dogs chew stones?

-Many dogs enjoy playing with small stones that they find whilst out on walks and in the garden.
-This is because they usually have a specific scent from being outside and are the perfect size to fit in a dog’s mouth.
+Some dogs enjoy playing with small stones that they find whilst out on walks and in the garden and some will put those in their mouth.
 However, if your dog chews on them frequently, it will wear down the enamel on their teeth.
-Enamel is the protective layer of the teeth and if it’s worn down too much, your dog may experience discomfort when eating.
-That’s why it is important to encourage your dog to chew safer items such as dog toys, instead of small stones from the garden.
+Enamel is the protective layer of the teeth and if it’s worn down too much, your dog may experience pain and discomfort when eating.
+In additions, if swallowed, stones can cause blockages.
+That’s why it is important to encourage your dog to chew safer items such as dog toys, instead of stones from the garden.

 Should dogs chew plastic?

-Although the majority of plastic can look soft, if it splits it may become sharp.
+Although the majority of plastic can look soft, if it splits it can often become sharp.
 This means if your dog tends to chew toys such as Frisbees or plastic objects found around the house, they could inadvertently hurt themselves.
-We recommend keeping plastic out of a dog’s reach if possible, along with checking toys such as Frisbees regularly for splits and cracks.
-If a plastic toy is beginning to crack, it may be time to throw it away and get a new one.
+We recommend keeping plastic out of a dog’s reach, along with checking toys such as Frisbees regularly for splits and cracks – and not leaving your dog on their own with them.
+If a plastic toy is beginning to crack, it’s time to throw it away and get a new one.
+It’s far better to get rubber toys that can be gnawed rather than plastic ones that can splinter and crack.

 Can dogs have bones?

-Many dog owners like to treat their pooch to a real bone to chew on every now and again.
+Many dog owners like to treat their pup to a real bone to chew on every now and again.
 Whilst these bones do make for a tasty treat, they can sometimes become harmful.
-This is because the bones can split and fragment, hurting your dog, and small parts may be swallowed which can cause intestinal discomfort.
+This is because the bones can split and fragment, hurting your dog, and small parts may be swallowed which can cause intestinal discomfort or even serious blockages.
+Never give your dog cooked bones as these become brittle and will splinter when chewed.

 We recommend you watch your dog when chewing on a bone to make sure this doesn’t happen.
 It may also be worth limiting the amount of time they have with the bone.
-Better yet, if possible, you could purchase a synthetic bone made for dogs to chew.
+Better yet, if possible, you could purchase a synthetic rubber bone made for dogs to chew and gnaw on.
 These bones are much safer and are designed for pets to use, making them a safe and tasty treat for your dog to enjoy.

 Can dogs chew corn on the cob?